nginxinc/nginx-azure-workshops/labs/lab1/readme.md

     az nginx deployment update -n nginx4a -g s.dutta-workshop --identity{type:SystemAssignedUserAssigned,userAssignedIdentities:{/subscriptions/7a0bb4ab-c5a7-46b3-b4ad-c10376166020/resourceGroups/s.dutta-workshop/providers/Microsoft.ManagedIdentity/userAssignedIdentities/n4a-useridentity:{}}}
     ```

-6. In lab7, you will explore and learn more about NGINX logs and make use of these resources that you built in this section.
+6. In upcoming lab, you will explore and learn more about NGINX logs and make use of these resources that you built in this section.

 <br/>